cmoussa1/cs236-project/README.md

 7-2017: 38000.02
 ```

-We then re-calculate and output total revenue by season:
+We then re-calculate and output total revenue by season (extra credit
+opportunity #1):

 ```console
 max seasonal revenue was in summer: 11937946.22